-But not every horror film is a horror flick right at the beginning.
+But not every horror film is a horror film right at the beginning.
 Sometimes, that can be better.
 Sometimes it’s great to really spend time with the characters before the terror kicks in.
-All of the other features I listed have character development, of course.
-This is much more a matter of playing with tone.
+All of the features I listed have character development, of course.
+But this is more a matter of playing with tone.
 It can be a hard thing to do, but supremely effective when pulled off properly.

 The entries on this list all started off in a different genre.
 Some were dramas, science fiction, even family films, but—even though they took their time getting there—they all brought the horror exactly when they needed to, and brought it in spades.